 We welcome and encourage visits from parents and patrons.
 Students are NOT allowed to bring other students/visitors to school without prior permission from the building principal.
-Parents, of course, always are welcome, but are asked to make prior arrangements with the main office by filling out a Visit Request form.
+Parents, of course, always are welcome, but are asked to make prior arrangements with the administration.